Advancing the Health and Wellbeing of Black and Latino Sexual Minority Men

 Dr. Jordan White is an Assistant Professor of Social Work at Morgan State University in Baltimore, MD.
 He is trained as a public health and social work scientist.
 Dr. White’s research and practice are centered on understanding and addressing health disparities and inequities among minority populations particularly sexual minority men in the United States.

-Categories: Scientific Research, Workforce Diversity & Training
+Categories: Scientific Research, Workforce Development

 <span class="translation_missing" title="translation missing: en-US.projects.blog_posts.show.load_comment_text">Load Comment Text</span>